-The District started work on the new water system ultraviolet light treatment facility.
-The project construction cost was revised down from \$774,500 to \$644,500 due to a change in equipment.
-The construction project should be completed in fiscal 2015-2016.
+The District finished the work on the water system ultraviolet light treatment facility.
+The project construction cost was approximately \$652,000.
+The ultraviolet light treatment facility is on line and in operation.

-Total Non-Operating Revenues were at 117.75% of budget and Non-Operating Expenses were at 99.81% of budget.
+Total Non-Operating Revenues were at 93.41% of budget and Non-Operating Expenses were at 101.35% of budget.
 The Tax receipts from both Gallatin and Madison County were on budget.
-The Plant Investment Fee sub-category was budgeted at \$100,000; however, \$306,950 was collected.
-The District budgeted \$150,000 in developer capital contributions, however, \$222,186 were received.
+The Plant Investment Fee sub-category was budgeted at \$250,000 however, \$151,410 was collected.
+The District budgeted \$150,000 in developer capital contributions, however, \$1,549,492 were received.
 Both the Water and Sewer Debt Service Interest costs were on budget or under budget.
-As result, Net Non-Operating Revenues were \$1,151,337.
+As result, Net Non-Operating Revenues were \$1,301,771.